-WARNING: The escape windows(s) identified by red release handles, are opened by lifting up both latches, then turning toward the center, opens the escape window(s) identified by red release latches.
+WARNING: The escape windows(s) are be identified by their red release handles.
+Lift up both latches to release the escape window.
 Push out on the glass and it will swing clear.
 The window operation should be checked each trip and the latches lubricated with WD-40 or equivalent every six months.
-A loop is provided in the SCREEN RETAINING SPLINE so it can be rapidly removed.